jerzykopinski/DiD-Trade/README.md

 - **Sanctioned goods lists** and timelines from EUR-Lex, the EU’s legal database.
 - **Control variables** such as GDP per capita and population from the **World Bank** and **IMF**.

 The final dataset contains over **650 million monthly observations**, each uniquely identifying trade flows by country pair, product, and time.
-Due to size, database is split into 15 files in .parquet format.
+Due to size, the database is split into 15 files in `.parquet` format.

 ---